Waffle/waffle/Docs/tomcat/TomcatWindowsLoginJAASAuthenticator.md

 Tomcat Windows Login JAAS Authenticator
 =======================================

 Waffle implements a standard Java Authentication and Authorization login module that can be notably used with a JAAS realm to authenticate Windows users in Tomcat.
 This enables you to add a BASIC, DIGEST or FORMS login to your application and authenticate against a Windows Active Directory using Windows local or domain groups as means of authorization.

 Configuring Tomcat
 ------------------

 The following steps are required to configure Tomcat with Waffle authenticator.

-Package Waffle JARs, including `waffle-jna.jar`, `caffeine.jar`, `jna.jar`, `jna-platform.jar`, and `slf4j-api.jar` in the application's lib directory or copy them to Tomcat's lib.
+Package Waffle JARs, including `waffle-jna.jar`, `caffeine.jar`, `checker-qual`, `jna.jar`, `jna-platform.jar`, `jspecify`, `slf4j-api.jar`, `logback-classic`, and `logback-core` in the application's lib directory or copy them to Tomcat's lib.

 - Use specific versions as bundled in waffle-distro